 It’s a tough job, but someone’s got to do it. 😉

 Actually, it’s not quite as tough as it used to be.
-Since our first visit to Hawaii in 2003, camera technology has come along way.
+Since our first visit to Hawaii in 2003, camera technology has come a long way.
 We started with a humble 2mpx compact camera and upgraded all the way up to a high-end DSLR.
-Recently, cameras have gotten so advanced (and so small), I’m back down to a mirrorless camera as my main camera, supplemented by a GoPro and Mavic drone.
+Recently, cameras have gotten so advanced (and so small), that I’m back down to a mirrorless camera as my main camera, supplemented by a GoPro and Mavic drone.

 We are often asked what kind of cameras we recommend.
-I thought you might like to get an idea of what accompanies me on most trips, so you can decide if you too wish to get the most out of your vacation photos and videos.
+I thought you might like to get an idea of what accompanies me on most trips, so you can decide if you, too, wish to get the most out of your vacation photos and videos.

 The Panasonic Lumix LX100 II is my current camera of choice.
 I picked this up late last year after I decided that compact cameras had finally reached the amazing level of “old school” DSLRs.
 The Lumix LX100 II has been an awesome choice of camera.
 It’s so amazingly compact–as this photo next to a tin of Altoids clearly demonstrates: